This is the privacy and cookies policy for Full of Kindness https://fullofkindness.com/ (the “website”).

 We may collect and process the following information about you:

-- The information which is voluntarily given by you by completing forms on the website.
+- The information that you voluntarily give us by completing forms on the website.
 It may include disclosing any personal details you type and submit (your name, email address, postal address, date of birth and telephone number).
 Also, it may include any other information provided at the time of registering on our site, placing an order, subscribing to our newsletter and entering competitions or prize draws.

-- In connection with an account sign-in feature your log-in details including, but not limited to, your user-name and password.
+- In connection with an account, sign-in feature and your log-in details including, but not limited to, your user-name and password.

-- Details of goods purchased whilst using the Website and fulfilment of your orders.
+- Details of goods or services purchased whilst using the Website and fulfillment of your orders.

 - Details of any changes which you notify us are to be made to your account at any time.